Chapter 14: Take the Money and Run

 $600k plus.
 And I thought Six hundred was a lot of money.

 That was EIGHTY PERCENT of the overall cost….
 FORTY-TWO DAYS IN!
-Just think how much my Dad had to foot on the bill?
+Just think how much my Dad had to shell out?
 At that point, it was around 750k total.
 That means he was looking at $150 large for his 20%.
 That’s insane, and I felt myself droop into a puddle of worthless matter.

 To my Dad’s credit, he never asked for the money I had already collected.
 But I let him take the rest from that point on.